Ada-Developers-Academy/core-unit-1/intermediate-python-debugging/intro-to-debuggers.md

 Sometimes we need to track the value of an expression that is never stored in a variable.
 We can supply the debugger tool with expressions to _watch_.
 The debugger lists and shows the current value of each watched expression through the entire program execution.

-For example, imagine debugging an app that manages grocery deliveries, and our products seem to be glitchy.
-However, in our code, there's no variable that holds product names.
-Instead of using a variable, we can watch the value of the name of the first product by watching the expression `order["products][i]`.
+For example, imagine debugging an app that manages grocery deliveries, and one of our order products seems to be glitchy.
+However, in our code, there's no variable that directly holds the product we need to see.
+Instead of using a variable, we could watch the value of the `i`th product in our order by watching the expression `order["products"][i]`.

 ![Watch Example in VS Code](../assets/vs-code-debugger/watch-price.png) *Fig. An example of a watch*